knative/docs/blog/docs/events/virtual-office-hour-12-2022.md

 **Who should join?**

 - You are curious about Knative and you are wondering where to start
-- You would like to contribute to Knative but do not know where to start
-- You have problems with Knative and asking in Slack or Github issues did not get you what you wanted
-- You have great idea for Knative but yo do not want where to start
+- You have great idea for Knative but you do not want where to start
 - You want to get to know how Knative works inside and want to contribute to open source project

 **Possible topics for Contib fest:**